ananemyro/DRF-tutorials/README.md

 To authenticate and make protected requests, a JWT token must be generated.
 #### Swagger
 Access the Swagger documentation at: http://127.0.0.1:8000/swagger/.
+#### Postman
+A Postman collection is available to simplify making requests to the API.
+It includes pre-configured requests for all endpoints and can be used to quickly test and explore the API functionality.
 #### Making Requests
 Different behaviors are expected depending on the request type and authentication status.
 Examples include:
 - Skill